 Planning for access should occur well before the need for dialysis, as proper access may take months to properly heal.
-As previously mentioned, up to 80% of patients presenting for initial dialysis are dialyzed via temporary venous catheters due to a lack of established access [10].
+As previously mentioned, more than 85% of patients presenting for initial dialysis are dialyzed via temporary venous catheters due to a lack of established access [11].

 Hemodialysis can be provided via three major different types of access: an AV fistula, an AV graft, or a temporary venous catheter.
 In its 2006 guideline for vascular access, the NKF endorsed a goal for at least 65% of all patients on hemodialysis to have a working AV fistula by 2009 [95].
 In the 2019 update of the guideline, the vascular access Work Group emphasizes a more patient-focused approach that takes into account each patient's needs and preferences when choosing access type [96].
-As of 2018, reporting institutions dialyzed 65.7% of all patients on hemodialysis via AV fistulas [10].
+From 2012 to 2022, the percentage of institutions initiating hemodialysis with an AV fistula fell from 16.5% to 12.5% [11].

 AV fistulas are created surgically by attaching an artery directly to a vein.
-Generally placed in the forearm, AV fistulas may be categorized as radialcephalic, brachial-cephalic, or brachial-basilic based on the vein and technique used [4; 97].
+Generally placed in the forearm, AV fistulas may be categorized as radialcephalic, brachial-cephalic, or brachial-basilic based on the vein and technique used [5; 97].
 Generally, the radial-cephalic, having a lower anatomical position in the forearm, is preferred for first access as it preserves the higher veins for later use.
 After anastomosis, the resultant increase in blood flow to the vein results in thickening of the venous wall, allowing it to withstand the numerous punctures required for hemodialysis [97].
 AV fistulas generally require at least three months to fully mature.
 AV fistulas are recommended as the first form of access, and they should be promoted in all eligible patients who choose hemodialysis, as they improve outcomes and reduce costs compared with central venous catheters [98].
 They also offer the best access for longevity and have the lowest association with morbidity and mortality [99].
 However, multiple studies suggest that certain subgroups of patients (i.e., the elderly and those with limited life-expectancy) may benefit from alternative forms of access.
 As stated, a patient-centered, individualized approach to the choice of access may indicate the use of a method other than AV fistula [96; 100; 101].